 Australian Bureau of Statistics Government Finance Statistics Manual The Australian Bureau of Statistics' publication Australian System of Government Finance Statistics: Concepts, Sources and Methods 2015 contains a comprehensive and definitive guide to the classification of financial aggregates for National Accounts and Government Finance Statistics (GFS) purposes.

-Accrual accounting

-Accounting method that records revenue and expenses when they are incurred, regardless of when cash is exchanged.
+Except where a conflict with a current accounting standard arises, the same classifications are applied to the whole-of-government financial data prepared under AASB 1049: Whole of Government and General Government Sector Financial Reporting .
+Advances Paid Loans acquired for policy rather than liquidity management purposes.
+These include long and short-term loans, non-marketable debentures and long and short-term promissory agreements (bonds and bills) issued to public sector units for achieving government policy objectives.
+Accrual accounting Accounting method that records revenue and expenses when they are incurred, regardless of when cash is exchanged.
 The term 'accrual' refers to any individual entry recording revenue or expense in the absence of a cash.

-Asset Investment Program Total public sector purchases of non-financial assets (i.e. the State's infrastructure program).

-Average Weekly Earnings Average Weekly Earnings statistics represent the average (before tax) earnings of all employees, including payments for overtime, but not payments in kind or other benefits such as superannuation.

-Balance sheet

-Also known as Statement of Financial Position.
-A financial statement that presents the financial position of a sector by detailing the stock of assets, liabilities and equity at the end of a reporting period.

-Borrowings

-Borrowings refer to interest bearing liabilities mainly raised from public borrowings raised through the Western Australian Treasury Corporation, and finance leases and other interest bearing arrangements.
-Borrowings exclude liabilities raised from other government entities (including finance lease arrangements), which are classified as advances received.

-Capital grants (transfers)

-Transactions in which the ownership of an asset (other than cash and inventories) is transferred from one institutional unit to another, to enable the recipient to acquire another asset or in which cash is transferred to enable the recipient to acquire an asset other than inventories, for which no economic benefits of equal value are receivable in return.
+Asset Investment Program Total public sector purchases of non-financial physical assets (i.e. the State's infrastructure program).
+Balance sheet A financial statement that presents the financial position of a sector by detailing the stock of assets, liabilities and equity at the end of a reporting period.
+Biological Assets Biological assets may comprise of commercial forests and also any living animal, plant or agricultural produce that is the harvested product of biological assets.
+Borrowings Borrowings refer to interest bearing liabilities mainly raised from public borrowings raised through the Western Australian Treasury Corporation, leases and other interest bearing arrangements.
+Borrowings exclude liabilities raised from other government entities (including other lease arrangements).
+Capital grants (transfers) Transactions in which the ownership of an asset (other than cash and inventories) is transferred from one institutional unit to another, to enable the recipient to acquire another asset or in which cash is transferred to enable the recipient to acquire an asset other than inventories, for which no economic benefits of equal value are receivable in return.
+Cashflow statement A financial statement that presents a summary of all cash receipts and payments for a sector in a reporting period.
+Cashflow from operating activities Receipts and payments of cash relating to a reporting entity's operating activities.
+Cashflow from investing activities Relates to the purchase or sale of assets, such as land, buildings and equipment.
+Cashflow from financing activities Shows the cash receipts and payments related to transactions with the providers of finance.

-Cashflow statement

-A financial statement that presents a summary of all cash receipts and payments for a sector in a reporting period.

-Cashflow from operating activities

-Receipts and payments of cash relating to a reporting entity's operating activities.

-Cashflow from investing activities

-Relates to the purchase or sale of assets, such as land, buildings and equipment.

-Cashflow from financing activities

-Shows the cash receipts and payments related to transactions with the providers of finance.

-Cash surplus/deficit

-Reported in the cashflow statement, the cash surplus/deficit measures the net impact of cashflows (excluding financing activities) during the period.
-It equals net cashflows from operating activities (things that agencies do on a daily basis as part of their operations) plus net cashflows from the acquisition and disposal of non-financial assets (i.e. infrastructure activities), less distributions paid (i.e. dividends).
-For Government Finance Statistics purposes at whole-of-government level, the cash surplus/deficit is further adjusted to account for the value of assets acquired under finance leases and similar arrangements.
-The Commonwealth refers to this aggregate as the 'underlying cash balance' in its publications and is that tier of government's headline Budget measure.
+Cash surplus/deficit Reported in the cash flow statement, the cash surplus/deficit measures the net impact of cash flows (excluding financing activities) during the period.
+It equals net cash flows from operating activities (things that agencies do on a daily basis as part of their operations) plus net cash flows from the acquisition and disposal of non financial assets (i.e. infrastructure activities), less distributions paid (i.e. dividends).
+The Commonwealth refers to this aggregate as the 'underlying cash balance' in its publications and is that tier of government's headline budget measure.
 A surplus is generally consistent with declining levels of net debt while a deficit indicates a need for more borrowing.